IWillyLovePython/shrek-in-the-backroom/README.md

 # shrek-in-the-backroom
-inf ammo and one shot for the pistol
+inf ammo and one shot for the pistol and cooldown bypass